drhsqlite/pikchr/doc/behind.md

 The "**behind** *object*" attribute causes the object currently under construction to be drawn before the referenced *object*.

-Pikchr normally grows objects in the order that they appear in the input script.
+Pikchr normally draws objects in the order that they appear in the input script.
 However, the "`behind`" attribute can be used to alter the drawing order so that boxes used to implement background colors or borders can be drawn before the objects they enclose, even though